Medication Management For Seniors

 To organize your meds, the first thing you should do is make a chart of the medications you take, the dosage, the time at which you take them, and other important information such as interactions with other drugs.
 This chart should also include any vitamins, supplements, and over-the-counter medications.
 Display this chart prominently where you generally store and take your medication.

 If you don’t like paper, there are also medication apps for medication schedules.
-Once you enter medication information into the program, the app sends medication reminders with associated dosage and instructions.
+Once you enter medication information into the program, the app sends medication reminders with associated dosages and instructions.
 Schedules can then be shared through the application with doctors, pharmacies, and caregivers.
 Some of these apps even send a reminder to caregivers or loved ones if the user ignores a reminder.
+Check with your doctor to see if he or she has one they prefer because it will make it easier for them to keep check on you too.

 Pill organizers are another simple and effective tool with which to organize medications.
 A pill organizer has compartments labeled with each day of the week.
 Once per week, a patient will distribute their medication into compartments.
 Each day, the patient takes the contents of each container.
 These are especially useful for those with memory issues.
 These items are also inexpensive and simple to use.
 Some pill organizers even come with additional compartments for times throughout the day in case you have to take medications multiple times.